chisui/dakka/thesis/main.md

 We could change the definition of `ActorContext` to be a monad transformer over `IO` and provide a `MonadIO` instance.
 This would defeat our goal to be able to reason about Actors, since we could now perform any `IO` we wanted.

-Luckily Haskells typesystem is expressive enough to solve this problem.
+Luckily Haskell's type system is expressive enough to solve this problem.
 Due to this expressiveness there is a myriad of different solutions for this problem.
 Not all of them are viable of course.
 We will take a look at two approaches that integrate well into existing programming paradigms used in Haskell and other functional languages.